sass/sass-site/source/documentation/breaking-changes/legacy-js-api.md

 warnings, set `api` to `"modern"` or `"modern-compiler"`.
 See [Webpack's documentation] for more details.

-Vite still defaults to the legacy API, but you can similarly switch it by setting `api` to `"modern"` or `"modern-compiler"`.
+Vite 6 uses the modern API by default.
+Previous versions of Vite still use the legacy API, however from Vite 5.4 you can switch it by setting `api` to `"modern"` or `"modern-compiler"`.
 See [Vite's documentation] for more details.

 For other tools, check their documentation or issue tracker for information about supporting the modern Sass API.